 This treatment uses different psychotherapy approaches to resolve problems caused by predominantly hyperactive-impulsive presentation, such as poor time management, social failures, and disorganization.
 These

 - Cognitive-behavioral therapy: involves performing self-meditation and various self-control strategies.
 It helps to relieve hyperactive ADHD in adults, improving the patient’s organizational skills, self-esteem, and environmental awareness.

 - Family and Marital therapy: it is a type of therapy meant to help adults with ADHD undergoing unsuccessful marriages and family functionalities.
 Family therapy will help the patient with ADHD be a good listener and reduce their forgetfulness as well as make both spouses better understand how to deal with the display of ADHD symptoms.

 Hyperactive-impulsive ADHD is more common among children than adults.
 Still, there is a possibility of having this type of ADHD in adulthood too.
-Contact MEDvidi online clinic to get your symptoms checked by a professional and receive a legit diagnosis and a personalized treatment plan that will work for you.
+Contact MEDvidi online clinic to get your symptoms checked by a professional and receive a legit diagnosis and personalized treatment plans for ADHD that will work for you.
 Sign up and complete a free symptoms screening to get started!